-MU 2104 (lec), 2121 (lab) Music Theory III
+MU 2104, 2121 5 hours Music Theory III

 A third course in music theory.
-The course features study of chromatic harmony including secondary dominants, modulation, and altered chords.
+A study of chromatic harmony including secondary dominants, modulation, and altered chords.
 Two hours laboratory per week.
 Prerequisite: MU 1704 & 1711

-MU 2204 (lec), 2211 (lab) 5 hours Music Theory IV
+MU 2204, 2211 5 hours

+Music Theory IV

-A continuation of MU 2104 and 2121 to more complex areas of chromatic, borrowed, and altered chords; and finally to the vigorous appearance of complex modern techniques.
+A continuation of MU 2104 & 2121 to more complex areas of chromatic, borrowed, and altered chords; and finally to the appearance of complex modern techniques.
 Includes two hours laboratory per week.